 The Government has announced the creation of the Job Support Scheme (JSS), divided into JSS Open and JSS Closed, to protect jobs in businesses that may face lower demand over winter due to the impact of COVID-19.
 The hope is that employers will utilise the scheme as an alternative to making redundancies, so that businesses can continue to operate once the economy starts to improve.

-This new scheme is aimed at small and medium businesses who do have some work to offer their employees.
-The Government have accounted that the Scheme will run from 1 November 2020 until April 2021 and all employers with a UK bank account and UK PAYE schemes can claim the grant.
-However, companies do not need to have utilised the previous Job Retention Scheme in order to access the new Scheme.
+This new scheme will be slightly more targeted than its predecessor and is aimed at small and medium enterprises who need more time to recover but can still offer some work to their employees.
+The scheme runs from 1 November 2020 for six months until 30 April 2021.
+All employers with a UK bank account and UK PAYE schemes can claim the grant.
+However, rather interestingly, neither the employer nor the employee needs to have previously used the Coronavirus Job Retention Scheme to qualify for this scheme.

-The Government has produced some, albeit brief, guidance on this new scheme which can be found here.
+The Government has produced full guidance on this new scheme which can be found here.